dwp-incubator/sandbox/stages/4.1/README.md

 docker run -d -p 27017:27017 -t mongo
 ``

-The above command also maps the port 27017 on the host to the same port of the container?
+The above command also maps the port 27017 on the host to the same port of the container.
+The `-d` argument also runs the container as a daemon and not in the foreground.